Eddie Zosky

-Edward James Zosky (born February 10, 1968) is a former professional baseball shortstop.
+Edward James Zosky (born February 10, 1968) is an American former professional baseball shortstop.
 He played in brief parts of five seasons in Major League Baseball, between 1991 and 2000, for the Toronto Blue Jays, Florida Marlins, Milwaukee Brewers and Houston Astros.
 He also played in the Baltimore Orioles, San Francisco Giants and Pittsburgh Pirates minor league systems.

 Zosky was a collegiate star prior to playing professionally, becoming a member of Fresno State University's athletic Hall of Fame.
 He developed into a promising shortstop prospect for the Toronto Blue Jays in the early 1990s, being named their starting shortstop of the future multiple times, though injury problems and a lack of offense ended his hopes of stardom.

 Zosky began his professional career in 1989 at the age of 21 and played for 12 seasons until the age of 32 in 2000.
 He spent most of his professional career in the minor leagues, spending parts of two seasons at the rookie level, part of one season at the Class A level, two full seasons at the Double-A level, parts of three seasons at the Triple-A level and seven full seasons at the Triple-A level.
 In total, he played in 1,056 minor league games, hitting .257 with 59 home runs and 407 RBI in 3,670 at-bats.
 Defensively, he spent 752 games at shortstop, 147 games at third base, 139 games at second base, two games at pitcher and one game in the outfield.
 As a pitcher, he threw 11/3 innings, striking out two batters and allowing one earned run, posting a 6.75 ERA.

 He spent parts of five seasons at the Major League level – 1991, 1992, 1995, 1999 and 2000.
 He played in 44 big league games, collecting eight hits in 50 at-bats for a .160 batting average.
 Though he never hit a home run, he did collect two triples and a double, while driving three runs in.
 Defensively, he played 30 games at shortstop (starting eight of them), four games at third base and three games at second base.
 He committed two errors for a .967 fielding percentage, while turning eight double plays.

 At all levels, both Major League and minor league, Zosky hit a combined .256 with 59 home runs and 410 RBI in 3,720 at-bats.